Skip to main content

 Buhr said when he first found his grandmother, he had been wearing black jeans, a Blue Jays t-shirt and socks that police later found in his bedroom.

-He added when he saw the blood on his hands, before getting changed, he made flicking motions with his hand, which made the blood fly off of his fingers.
+He added when he saw the blood on his hands, before getting changed, he made flicking motions with his hand, which made the blood fly off from his fingers.
 He also described wiping his hands on his jeans to try and remove the blood.

 Jeans found at Erick Buhr's home after his grandmother's fatal attack.
 (Court exhibit)